marchewaaa333/Marchewka-Utils/README.md

-# MarchewkaFiles
+# Marchewka-Utils
-- Simple file utils (Create File, Write to file, Get file info, Get file context)
+- Simple utils (web, files)
 - Version b1.0

 ## General info
-This project is a simple file utils.
+This project is a simple utils.

 ## Technologies
 Project is created with: